superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 This command downloads a file called `private.key` that contains authentication information and returns a unique application ID.
 Make a note of this ID because you'll need it in subsequent steps.

-## Create the basic web application
+## Create the web application

-This application uses the [Express](https://expressjs.com/) framework for routing and the [Nexmo Node.js REST API client library](https://github.com/Nexmo/nexmo-node) for working with the Voice API. `dotenv` is used so that the application can be configured using a `.env` text file.
+This application uses the [Express](https://expressjs.com/) framework for routing and the [Nexmo Node Server SDK](https://github.com/Nexmo/nexmo-node) for working with the Voice API. `dotenv` is used so that the application can be configured using a `.env` text file.

 In `server.js` the code initializes the application's dependencies and starts the web server.
 A route handler is implemented for the application's home page (`/`) so that you can test that the server is running by running `node server.js` and visiting `http://localhost:5000` in your browser: